petedejoy/documentation/v2/clickstream/destinations/doubleclick-floodlight.md

 ## What is DoubleClick Floodlight and how does it work?

 DoubleClick Floodlight is a system developed by Google used for ad tracking and reporting.
 It operates by creating an image pixel tag to track user action once they click on a Google Ad.
 By using a single set of Floodlight tags, it avoids cross-channel redundancy.
-It also integrates directly with AdWords and Google Analytics to track all activity accross multiple platforms.
+It also integrates directly with AdWords and Google Analytics to track all activity across multiple platforms.

 DoubleClick Floodlight requires the installation of an HTML `Floodlight tag` on every page that you want to track.
 When a customer clicks an ad that lands them on a page with a `Floodlight tag` embedded within the HTML, the tag sends data about the conversion back to DoubleClick.
 Setting this up on every page that you want to track is burdensome and requires a commitment from your dev team to write custom event tracking code and learn new tags to make the tool work for your business.
 That's where we come in.